 - Plan Ahead and Prepare: Whether you are backpacking, camping or visiting for the day, it is smart to plan ahead and prepare.
 Before you leave, know the weather forecast, packing list, daily schedule and the terrain of your destination.
 It doesn’t hurt to share your schedule with a trusted friend or family member, either!

 - Travel and Camp on Durable Surfaces: This principle is enacted to preserve and protect fragile forest areas.
 If you’re hiking or camping, utilize preexisting trails and camp sites so you don’t endanger any other areas.
 Sleep and hike on rocks, dirt, gravel or dry grass and avoid pristine areas like flower meadows, new grass or new vegetation.

 - Dispose of Waste Properly: Pack out what you pack in.
 There are few trash cans within national parks, especially if you’re on the trail, so make sure you are picking up after yourself and taking care of the park.
 All food packaging and gear needs to be disposed of properly to ensure a safe environment in the parks.

 - Leave What You Find: This may seem hard, but it’s imperative to leave what you find in parks.
-I know it’s difficult to find a Petoskey stone or cool rock and not take it home, but it’s best to leave it where it is.
+It’s difficult to find a Petoskey stone or cool rock and not take it home, but it’s best to leave it where it is.
 Taking items home from national parks disrupts natural ecosystems and can take away from other visitors’ experiences.
 You are also risking the transfer of non-native species when you take items from one environment to another.

 - Minimize Campfire Impacts: Leave No Trace recognizes that most forest fires begin with out of control campfires.
 Instead, try stargazing, a game or activity or listen for nighttime’s animals.
 If you do decide to make a fire, use an established fire ring, small branches or logs and make sure the fire has died out when you go to sleep.